We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 • what alarms and instruments are pertinent if an upset condition occurs.

-Another example of using operating instructions to properly implement operating procedures for process start-up and shut-down.
+Another example of using instructions to properly implement operating procedures would be for an equipment start-up process.
 Different parameters will be required from those of normal operation.
 In this example, operating instructions need to:

 • clearly indicate the distinctions between startup and normal operations, such as the appropriate allowances for heating up a unit to reach the normal operating parameters.